salesforcecli/plugin-flow/messages/runtest.md

 # syncClassErr

 Synchronous test runs can include test methods from only one Flow class.
 Omit the --synchronous flag or include tests from only one class

-# testLevelErr

-When specifying classnames, suitenames, or tests, indicate RunSpecifiedTests as the testlevel